in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

 ### Requirements
 - You should have working knowledge of Java and Annotations.
 - We will help you install Eclipse and get up and running with Maven and Tomcat.
 - You should have basic knowledge about Spring, Spring Boot and JPA/Hibernate.
-We provide resources that can be used to enrich your knowledge in the course.
+We provide resources that can be used as starting points to enrich your knowledge in the course.

 ## Mockito